helium/longfi-platformio/getting-started.md

 Now that the code has built successfully, if a target device is attached to your computer the resulting binary can be uploaded to the target device.

 The method of uploading the binary to your device may vary depending on the target device.
-Information can be found within PlatformIO documentation here or within your target board vendors documentation set.
+PlatformIO will attempt to configure upload options appropriate for the choosen board.
+If the default configuration does not work in your instance detailed information can be found within the PlatformIO documentation [here](https://docs.platformio.org/en/latest/projectconf/section_env_upload.html?highlight=upload) or within your target board vendors documentation set.

 We will attempt to include such information along with any sample project code we provided if the procedure is different from that described here.

-## LAL FIX THIS

-NOTE: A procedure to add J-Link support to PlatformIO found [here](#ADD-JLINK-SUPPORT).

 ```
 For instance our target, the Cubecell has a parculiar requirement: